-Staple your rubric to the front of your debate packet, and place it in the white basket.
+Staple your Rubric packet/Template to your Debate Script Packet, and place it in the white basket.

 Make sure your name is on the rubric.
 This image is courtesy of Wikimedia Commons.

 The students will objectively vote on who they believe won the debate.